anikaparihar/Personal_Expense_Tracker/README.md

 Select option **3 (Generate Summary Report)**.
 Verify the category totals and grand total are correct.

 Select option **6 (Generate Time-Series Report)**.
 Test grouping by W, M, and Y and verify the output is sensible.

+**Enhanced Error Handling**
+Expense CSV loading now skips malformed or incomplete records and gives feedback, ensuring robust long-term performance.

+**Potential Enhancements**
+Support for recurring expenses or income

+Exporting reports to PDF or Excel

+Password protection and file encryption for greater privacy

+A graphical (GUI) version of the app